 As in so many aspects of the evolving zeitgeist, social media is, of course, an accelerator for these changes.

-* And then there is the Trump Administration.
-[Fill in this space as you choose.
-We don't have enough space in this format.]
+(Fill in this section as you choose.
+We don’t have enough space in this format.)

 “Here’s what millennials really want from business, and why”, according to two new studies:

 “The global business community is being challenged by millennials, who want to change the world — and the results are going to be incredible … Millennials believe business must impact society vis-à-vis issues including education, skills and training, economic stability, cyber security, health care and disease prevention, unemployment and climate change.”

 Optimists may say, “no worries, companies will adapt”.
 They can cite observations such as that of Michael Harrington who contended that, “Capitalism’s most daunting characteristic is its ability to co-opt the reforms, even the radical changes, of the opponents of the system.”